hayk111/showsourcing/README.md

 ### Entities
 Found in `modules/store/utils/entities.utils.ts`.

 The `EntityState` class is used to transform array that come from the back-end.
-Say we ask for suppliers and receive a list of 1000 suppliers.
+Say we ask for supplier and receive a list of 1000 supplier.
 We don't want to search in the array everytime we want to find a supplier with a specific id.
 Therefor the array is transformed into:

 ```
 export interface EntityState<G extends Entity> {